seemanthini-n/DeepLearning.AI/README.md

 # DeepLearning.AI
-Solutions to all exercise problems in the 5 course specialization on coursera Description of assignment uploads:
+Solutions to all exercise problems in the 5 course specialization on coursera <br />
+Description of assignment uploads:
 Course 1
 Week 2